How to Become a General Nurse Practitioner

-Nurse Practitioner responsibilities can vary by state and by specialization.
+Nurse Practitioner responsibilities vary by state and by specialization.

 Each state regulates the scope of services that can be delivered by a Nurse Practitioner.
-Some states grate Nurse Practitioners a great deal of autonomy while other states may insist that NPs work under licensed physicians or limit the types of medications they can prescribe.
+Some states grant Nurse Practitioners a great deal of autonomy, while other states may insist that NPs work under licensed physicians or limit the types of medications they can prescribe.

-Common tasks for most NPs, however, include conducting check-ups, refilling prescriptions, requesting lab tests, and determining treatments for issues like infections or hypertension.
+Common tasks for most NPs include conducting check-ups, refilling prescriptions, requesting lab tests, and determining treatments for health issues like infections or hypertension.
 If necessary, NPs can also refer patients to a specialist.

 According to the U.S. Bureau of Labor Statistics (BLS), Advanced Practice Registered Nurses typically perform the following tasks: